General principles of cell communication

 • Cell communication is a vital process in multicellular organisms that allows cells to coordinate their activities, respond to changes in their environment, and maintain homeostasis.

-• The general principles of cell communication can be summarized in the following steps:
+The general principles of cell communication can be summarized in the following step

-• In response to a stimulus, a signaling molecule or ligand is produced and released by a signaling cell.
+• In response to a stimulus, a signalling molecule or ligand is produced and released by a signalling cell.
 The stimulus can be external, such as environmental changes, or internal, such as the presence of specific molecules or cellular conditions.

-• The target cell detects the signaling molecule via specific receptor proteins, usually located on the cell membrane or within the cell.
+• The target cell detects the signalling molecule via specific receptor proteins, usually located on the cell membrane or within the cell.

-• Receptor proteins are highly specific for their ligands, ensuring that only the appropriate target cells respond to a particular signaling molecule.
+• Receptor proteins are highly specific for their ligands, ensuring that only the appropriate target cells respond to a particular signalling molecule.

 • Once the receptor binds to the ligand, it undergoes a conformational change that activates a cascade of intracellular signalling events.